Quickm-Code-CSharp/Coderbyte_CSharp/README.md

 There is a directory for each difficulty level of completed code challenges.
 The difficult levels are Easy, Medium, and Hard.

-Each difficuly level directory contains a text file listing the completed challenges for that difficulty level.
+Each difficulty level directory contains a text file listing the completed challenges for that difficulty level.
 Each class for the code challenge contains the challenge description.